You are $75 away from free shipping

 Hazel eyes: To determine the best eyeliner shades for hazel eyes, all you need is a mirror.
 Match the brown and green in your irises to olive or chocolate brown eyeliner.

 You’ve taken in a lot of information about eyeliner, but there’s just one more thing to cover—the best eyeliners to apply your newfound knowledge with.
+Below, we’re sharing the deets on our favorite picks.

 L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner: Everyone’s familiar with waterproof mascara, but what about eyeliner?
 This waterproof pencil will help to keep your makeup safe through sweating and swimming, even if you use it on your waterline.